Why choose online counselling?

 - I feel embarrassed about talking to someone in person about my difficulties; I am much less uncomfortable when meeting my counsellor online

 - I prefer not to be 'seen' by my therapist

 - The relationship online feels more 'equal' and I feel less concerned that I am being judged

 - I feel more in control) of what I do or don't say

 - There is more 'time to think' when my counselling can be done by email (or 'asynchronously')and when the emails can be composed carefully and revised before I send them

 - Text-based counselling enables me to keep a complete record of all that happens in counselling

 - I can 'try it out' online first, and perhaps decide to engage in face-to-face counselling at a later date

 How does it work?

-The boundaries that we set around our work together will help you to feel contained and I will ensure that matters of security and confidentiality are thoroughly addressed, according to Ethical Guidelines produced by the professional organisations of which I am a member.
+The boundaries that we set around our work together will help you to feel safe and supported; I will ensure that matters of security and confidentiality are thoroughly addressed, according to Ethical Guidelines produced by the professional organisations of which I am a member.